top of page

 The founders of Zemer HaZayit recognized that it was possible to expand the role of women and girls in the synagogue, even within the traditional Jewish world.
 The model created by Zemer HaZayit pushes the envelope within the Orthodox world regarding women’s leadership and participation at a time when parts of Israeli Orthodoxy are seeking to even further marginalize girls and women and erase their presence from the public sphere.

-Zemer HaZayit believes that Jewish women have a great deal to contribute to Jewish public religious life and also understands that the inclusion and participation of Jewish women within the synagogue strengthens the entire Jewish community as much as it nurtures the spiritual growth of Jewish women.
+Spitz Zemer HaZayit believes that Jewish women have a great deal to contribute to Jewish public religious life and also understands that the inclusion and participation of Jewish women within the synagogue strengthens the entire Jewish community as much as it nurtures the spiritual growth of Jewish women.

-Zemer HaZayit emerged from a grassroots desire for an alternative to existing Orthodox synagogues.
+Spitz Zemer HaZayit emerged from a grassroots desire for an alternative to existing Orthodox synagogues.
 It encourages innovations in Jewish law whenever permissible.
 Zemer HaZayit embraces creativity while upholding and abiding by the same Jewish legal structure that has sustained Jews for thousands of years.

 Modernity poses many challenges to Judaism and Jewish life and many responses have emerged to these challenges over the last several hundred years.
 The changing role of women in the modern world has been one of the most significant challenges confronting traditional Judaism in recent years.
 Traditional Judaism has several choices in response to these challenges.
 It can continue to marginalize women within the religious public sphere and ignore the fact that women’s roles in the secular world have radically been transformed, or it can find ways to embrace women’s participation and involvement within public religious life.
 The way traditional Judaism responds to this challenge is not only critical to Jewish women but to the Jewish community as a whole.

 The model which Zemer HaZayit has developed promotes the inclusion of girls and women within religious communal life and has already had a wider impact within Efrat.
 Many women who attend other synagogues choose to attend tefillot on Simchat Torah at Zemer HaZayit so that they too can dance with the Torah and participate in a women’s Torah reading.
-At Zemer HaZayit, many Efrat residents are exposed for the first time to how a girl may meaningfully celebrate her bat mitzvah in an Orthodox service.
+At Spitz Zemer HaZayit, many Efrat residents are exposed for the first time to how a girl may meaningfully celebrate her bat mitzvah in an Orthodox service.

 In addition, women also give divrei torah – sermons - during Shabbat prayer services – something which does not exist in any other shul in Efrat, and women recite the Kaddish prayer publicly with full communal support.
 The men and women’s sections of the synagogue are the same size and the mechitza – the partition between the men and women’s sections – is in the middle of the sanctuary, allowing women to see and hear everything which is taking place.
 No other synagogue in Efrat is physically structured in such a manner.

-The model that Zemer HaZayit has created is part of a larger trend – albeit a relatively quiet and slowly developing trend - within Orthodox circles in Israel.
+The model that Spitz Zemer HaZayit has created is part of a larger trend – albeit a relatively quiet and slowly developing trend - within Orthodox circles in Israel.
 Grassroots changes are taking place that are affecting girls’ and women’s religious participation and leadership within Orthodox synagogue life and Zemer HaZayit is at the forefront of this trend.
 Our congregation has much to offer other synagogues and individuals throughout Efrat and Israel that are seeking to expand the involvement of girls and women within tefillot.
-The construction of a building for Zemer HaZayit is essential in allowing the model which this community has created to have a wider impact within the traditional Jewish world in Israel.
+The construction of a building for Spitz Zemer HaZayit is essential in allowing the model which this community has created to have a wider impact within the traditional Jewish world in Israel.

 As a Reform rabbi, my father encouraged girls and women to take on leadership roles within the Jewish community and the religious sphere.
 He was proud of the many women who he influenced who now serve Am Yisrael in this way.
 There are numerous female rabbis, cantors and educators who currently serve the Jewish community as a result of my father’s encouragement.
-It was important to my father that girls and women be actively involved in creating and maintaining Jewish community, and a shul building for the Zemer Hazayit minyan would help realize this value that he held so dear.
+It was important to my father that girls and women be actively involved in creating and maintaining Jewish community, and a shul building for the Spitz Zemer Hazayit minyan would help realize this value that he held so dear.

 The following video is an interview of a mother and daughter who attend our minyan and who speak about their experiences at our shul.

-Zemer HaZayit’s prayer services are conducted in the spirit of Rabbi Shlomo Carlebach, of blessed memory, who died in 1994.
+Spitz Zemer HaZayit’s prayer services are conducted in the spirit of Rabbi Shlomo Carlebach, of blessed memory, who died in 1994.
 Rabbi Carlebach was an Orthodox rabbi, teacher, story teller, composer and singer who was known as “The Singing Rabbi”.
 He maintained a Hasidic Jewish approach to his outreach to Jews of all stripes and touched many Jews throughout the world through his music and concerts.
 Since his death, what has become known as “Carlebach Minyanim” have sprouted up all over the world and utilize his melodies and uplifting songs as part of the prayer service.

-Zemer HaZayit believes that personal and communal connections to prayer are best achieved through singing.
+Spitz Zemer HaZayit believes that personal and communal connections to prayer are best achieved through singing.
 Much of the music and melodies heard at Zemer HaZayit tefillot were composed by Rabbi Shlomo Carlebach.
 They clearly contribute to a spiritually uplifting atmosphere.
 In our neighborhood, Zemer HaZayit is known as the “Singing Shul”.
 Its name, which starts with the word “Zemer”, means song.

 My father first met Shlomo Carlebach in the early 1960s when he invited Shlomo to perform in Buenos Aires, Argentina where my father was serving as the director of the World Union for Progressive Judaism.
 He later invited Shlomo to bring his music to Temple Beth Tikvah in Fullerton on several occasions.